Bologna snuggles into the hills just to its south and there are a number of walks that take you from the suburbs up into a pleasant rural countryside.

 A useful purchase from a local bookshop is the “Carta Escursionistica (Hiking Map) 01 BO entitled “Colline di San Luca” published by the Club Alpina Italiana (CAI) which shows all of these routes.

 I’ve also recorded the total walk using Wikiloc.
-You can download this app for free and use my recorded path for any particular part of the walk.
-You can have a look at teh track on a map by clicking the link below which will take you to Wikiloc.
+You can have a look at the track on a map by clicking the link below which will take you to Wikiloc.
+In addition, you can download the Wikiloc app for free and use my recorded path for any particular part of the walk you wish.

 Summary of distances :